HanWenfang/syncless/README.txt

 * TODO(pts): Handle errno.EINTR.
 (Do we need this in Python?)
 * TODO(pts): /infinite 100K buffer on localhost is much faster than 10K.
 * TODO(pts): Consider alternative implementation with eventlet.
-* TODO(pts): Implement an SSL-capable HTTP proxy as a referenc
+* TODO(pts): Implement an SSL-capable HTTP proxy as a reference.
+* TODO(pts): doc: signal.alarm doesn't work (the SIGALRM will get ignored?)

 __EOF__